bihe/ninja-mongodb/README.md

 	ninjamorhia.mongodb.name=ninjamorphia
 	ninjamorhia.models.package=models

-Please note that you still have to annotate your model classes with morphia annotations accordingly.
+Please note that you still have to annotate your model classes with morphia annotations!

 Optional
 -----